 In adults, atelectasis may be the result of airway blockage or of not breathing deeply (after surgery or because of neuromuscular disease).
 Because atelectasis is known to occur most commonly as a complication after surgery, deep breathing is often used to prevent or treat it.
 Mild atelectasis is not usually a problem.
 But when atelectasis is severe, it can cause pain and/or shortness of breath.
 And it can lower oxygen levels.

-Atelectasis is treated by restoring airflow to the lung and by
+Atelectasis is treated by restoring airflow to the lung and by removing any blockage.

 Medical Review: John Pope, MD - Pediatrics & Lora J. Stewart, MD - Allergy and Immunology